Glamorous. Futuristic. Alien. Mortal. You can never fully encapsulate the many faces of David Bowie.

 The London-born Bowie entered the music scene via a series of short-lived British bands in the mid-Sixties—among them, the Manish Boys and the Lower Third—before embarking on a solo career in 1966.
 He released the moody, existential “Space Oddity” in 1969—the year America landed a man on the moon.
-On the strength of such early albums as Man of Words, Man of Music and The Man Who Sold the World, Bowie became a cult figure to rock fans looking for something new and challenging to fill the post-Sixties void.
+On the strength of such early albums as Man of Words/Man of Music (1969) and The Man Who Sold the World (1970), Bowie became a cult figure to rock fans looking for something new and challenging to fill the post-Sixties void.
 A driven, polymorphic artist who breaks all the molds, Bowie has attracted attention from the beginning for his frequent, fascinating changes of guise and the high quality of his unpredictable music.
 “I’m the last one to understand the material I write,” Bowie once protested.
 But it surely has always had something to do with imagining and moving forward into the future.

 In 1980, Bowie released Scary Monsters, which summed up and closed the door on the previous decade.
 The album even cast a final nod to Bowie’s “Major Tom” character from “Space Oddity” with the sequel “Ashes to Ashes.”
 Moving into theater, Bowie worked on Broadway for four months in 1980, garnering rave reviews for his portrayal of John Merrick in the lead role of The Elephant Man.
-Musically, Bowie’s commercial masterstroke came in 1983 with Let’s Dance, an accessible set of modern-minded dance music that gave Bowie his second #1 hit with the brassy, swaggering title track, as well as “China Girl” (#10) and “Modern Love” (#14).
+Musically, Bowie’s commercial masterstroke came in 1983 with Let’s Dance, an accessible set of modern-minded dance music that gave Bowie his second Number One hit with the brassy, swaggering title track, as well as “China Girl” (Number Ten) and “Modern Love” (Number Fourteen).
 That same year, the D.A.
-Pennebaker-produced film documentary of Bowie’s final tour from the Ziggy days, entitled Ziggy Stardust/The Motion Picture, was released.
+Pennebaker-produced film documentary of Bowie’s final tour from the Ziggy days, Ziggy Stardust: The Motion Picture, was released.